cowboysdude/Ecovacs-Scripts/README.md

 Just change the letter, room name, etc to fit your needs.

 What it looks like... not pretty but you can adjust to your liking!
+What I'd like to do is use tap_action to reset brushes but so far not working ....

 Included files are the script file and lovelace button card file